jamielohoff/NeuralPotentials/README.md

 ## Setup of the Project

 ALL the code is written in Julia, therefore it is imperative to install it on your machine.
-Follow the instructions under ... to install the latest version on Windows/Linux/Mac.
+Follow the instructions under https://julialang.org/downloads/platform/ to install the latest version on Windows/Linux/Mac.
+The package was tested with Julia version 1.6.1.
+The program requires several packages from the Julia package repository.
+To learn how to install packages, look at https://docs.julialang.org/en/v1/stdlib/Pkg/.
 The relevant Julia packages are:
 * DifferentialEquations
+* Flux
+* FluxDiffEq
+* Zygote
 * CSV
 * Plots
 * LateXStrings
+* Measures
+* DataFrames

+To use the Jupyter notebook, it is necessary to have a Julia version and packages listed above installed on your system.
+To understand how to deploy a Julia notebook on Jupyter, look at https://datatofish.com/add-julia-to-jupyter/.

+## The Notebook

+Run the notebook by cloning the package and navigating to the root folder of the package.
+Then run the command `jupyter notebook` and a directory will open in your browser.
+Select the notebook and run it.

 ## Harmonic Oscillator

-## Sagittrius A*
+## Sagittrius A* - The Milkyway's Supermassive Black Hole

 ## Redshift-Luminosity Data of Supernovae Ia

+## Project Status

+When the introductory notebook is completed, the project will no longer be maintained.